danieltudor11/LL_JS_Course/README.md

 Bot has very limited functionality

--users can ask for time, weather, or temperature
+  - users can ask for time, weather, or temperature